medialab/xan/docs/cmd/count.md

     -a, --approx             Attempt to approximate a CSV file row count by sampling its first rows.
 Target must be seekable, which means this cannot work on a stream fed through stdin nor with gzipped data.
+    -c, --check-alignment    Use a slower parser validating that given CSV stream yields rows having the same number of columns.

 Common options:
     -h, --help             Display this message